-- Nominate Data Controller, at the level of Joint Secretary or above

-- Setup NDSAP Cell

 - Identify Datasets

 - Prepare Negative List

-- Publish Datasets on Data Portal India
+- Publish Datasets on OGD Platform India

-- Create Action Plan for regular release of datasets on the Data Portal India
+- Create Action Plan for regular release of datasets on the data.gov.in

 - Monitor and Manage the Open Data Program of the Department

 Q. Who shall be nominated as Data Controller?